Walt-D-Cat/70-487/readme.md

 > Choose a data access technology, including ADO.NET, Entity Framework, WCF Data Services, and Azure Cosmos DB, based on application requirements

 This section is about choosing a data access technology, so knowing the features of each technology is key.
 Questions will likely be a list of requirements and a _pick tech stack_ multiple choice.
-The how to do something is in the mplementatoin sections down below.
+The how to do something is in the implementation sections down below.

 The lot of this can be found directly on the [_Microsoft_ site](https://docs.microsoft.com/en-us/dotnet/framework/data).